 Brian Ferdinand Of Everforward And Helix Alpha Systems Appointed To Forbes Finance Council

-Ferdinand currently serves as Strategic Advisor to Helix Alpha Systems Ltd, a UK-based quantitative research and systems engineering firm focused on building resilient, research-centric trading and intelligent systems.
-In this role, he applies hands-on market insights to guide Helix Alpha's development of robust, real-world research frameworks that prioritize explainability, regime awareness, and structural durability - reinforcing the firm's commitment to next-generation financial research infrastructure.
+Ferdinand currently serves as Strategic Advisor to Helix Alpha Systems Ltd, a UK-based quantitative research and systems engineering firm focused on building durable, research-driven trading infrastructure.
+In this role, he provides execution-aware market perspective to support Helix Alpha's work in signal development, model validation, and regime-aware system design-ensuring that research frameworks remain grounded in real-world market behavior.

-At the same time, Ferdinand leads the trading and portfolio management operations at EverForward LLC, a proprietary trading and systematic execution platform launched to deliver disciplined, automated trading across global markets.
-At EverForward, his focus on structured decision-making under pressure and disciplined risk management supports consistent performance outcomes and scalable execution methodologies.
+Alongside his advisory work, Ferdinand leads trading and portfolio management at EverForward LLC, a proprietary trading and systematic execution platform designed around structured decision-making and disciplined risk control.
+His approach emphasizes process integrity, stress-testing assumptions, and maintaining consistency as market conditions evolve.

-The Forbes Finance Council is a curated, invitation-only organization for senior financial executives who have demonstrated excellence and leadership in finance, investment strategy, and market insight.
-Membership connects thought leaders with opportunities to contribute expert commentary, publish thought leadership, and collaborate on initiatives that shape global financial conversations - marking a significant professional milestone for Ferdinand.

-This appointment reflects Ferdinand's track record of bringing a framework-driven mindset to complex market environments - blending quantitative research rigor with real-world execution discipline, whether in advisory, research, or portfolio leadership roles.

-In response to his Council invitation, Ferdinand stated,“It is an honor to join the Forbes Finance Council alongside peers whose work continues to elevate the standards of financial leadership and innovation.
-I look forward to contributing insights that reflect the evolving interplay between disciplined research, execution integrity, and sustainable financial practices.”
+“It's an honor to join the Forbes Finance Council alongside peers who are shaping how finance adapts to complexity and uncertainty.
+I look forward to contributing perspectives rooted in disciplined research, execution integrity, and long-term risk awareness.”

 About Brian Ferdinand - Strategic Advisor, Helix Alpha